tylercollier/dev-dictionary/README.md

 1. Fetch user list.
 See `AddDefinition` component.
 1. Post new definitions.
 See `AddDefinition` component.
 In the data sent to the server, be sure to include the selected user from #3.
 1. Fetch count of definitions attributed to current user.
 See `Navigation` component.
+1. NOT PICTURED: Display the name of who contributed the term or the definition, as well as their user avatar (picture).

 There's one more screen: